...

 Bank statements are valuable in analyzing the tenant’s spending habits, savings, and overall financial stability, while employment verification records confirm the tenant’s job status and income consistency.
 Together, these documents allow landlords to evaluate the tenant’s ability to meet rent obligations and manage their finances responsibly.

-While the Debit to Income Ratio is a crucial metric in tenant screening, landlords should not rely on it as the sole factor but consider it alongside other financial and background checks for a comprehensive assessment.
+While the Debt to Income Ratio is a crucial metric in tenant screening, landlords should not rely on it as the sole factor but consider it alongside other financial and background checks for a comprehensive assessment.

-The Debit to Income Ratio offers a snapshot of an individual’s financial health by comparing their monthly debt payments to their gross monthly income, giving landlords insight into their ability to manage financial obligations.
+The Debt to Income Ratio offers a snapshot of an individual’s financial health by comparing their monthly debt payments to their gross monthly income, giving landlords insight into their ability to manage financial obligations.

 Using it alone may not provide a complete picture of a tenant’s financial stability.
 By combining this ratio with credit checks, employment verification, and rental history assessments, landlords can gain a more holistic view of a potential tenant’s financial situation and make well-informed decisions.